Clinton pitches to working Americans at presidential campaign rally

 Clinton said little about foreign policy beyond a dig at Russian President Vladimir Putin and a mention of support for Israel.

-Additional reporting by Lisa Lambert in Washington and Alana Wise in Sioux City, Iowa; Writing by Alistair Bell; Editing by Frances Kerry and Alan Crosby
+Additional reporting by Lisa Lambert in Washington; Writing by Alistair Bell; Editing by Frances Kerry